ACCORD: Closing the Commonsense Measurability Gap: Experiments

-For each instance in the CSQA development set, we infer the ConceptNet relation that generated the instance by computing the majority vote among all ConceptNet assertions matching one of its answer choices to its source concept (see \cite{talmor2018commonsenseqa} for details).
+We apply \accord{} to CSQA to create \accord$_\text{CSQA}^N$, a benchmark suite where $N \in [0-5]$ represents the reasoning tree size.
+For each instance in the CSQA development set, we infer the ConceptNet relation that generated the instance by computing the majority vote among all ConceptNet assertions matching one of its answer choices to its source concept (see \citealt{talmor2018commonsenseqa} for details).
 The resulting distribution is highly skewed, with 607 instances of ConceptNet's \texttt{AtLocation} relation (the most popular) compared with 13 instances of \texttt{IsA} (the least popular).
 To balance \accord$_\text{CSQA}$, we randomly subsample each relation type, keeping only 13.
 Of the $6 \times 13 = 78$ instances, we reject two due to inciting violence, and another two where we cannot craft a valid pairing template.
 The baseline, \accord$_\text{CSQA}^0$, consists of the remaining 74 instances.
 We hand-craft 1$-$3 pairing templates for these 74 instances, resulting in 93 pairing templates.
 From these 93 pairings, we generate reasoning trees of sizes 1$-$5, producing a suite of benchmarks, \accord$_\text{CSQA}^{1-5}$, with 245,514 unique total trees and a guaranteed minimum of 143 unique trees per pairing.
 To reduce computational costs while ensuring wide coverage, we subsample the trees to keep precisely one tree per unique combination of reasoning hops and distractors per pairing, which produced a smaller benchmark with 2,864 unique trees.
-We present results from this smaller benchmark in Figure \ref{fig:results}, but release both versions of our benchmark.
+This step also balances the dataset, which is otherwise exponentially weighted towards the larger tree sizes (since there are exponentially more unique trees as the size increases).
+We present results from this smaller benchmark in Figure \ref{fig:results}, but release both versions (see Appendix \ref{sec:appendix:experiments} for additional details).
+Figure \ref{fig:results} shows the performance of GPT-4o (2024-05-13) \cite{gpt4o}, Llama-3-70B-Instruct \cite{llama3modelcard}, and Mixtral-8x22B-Instruct-v0.1 \cite{mixtralmodelcard} on \accord$_\text{CSQA}$ in a zero-shot setting.
+The ``No Context'' baseline represents \accord$_\text{CSQA}^0$.